drk-knght/Operating-System/README.md

 • The monitor thread should remain awake in order to monitor communications from M. The frequency at the which the monitor thread checks for communication from M is 100Mhz.

 • The choice of the scheduling algorithm will be given as user input. n1, n2 and n3 constitute the process workload and are also given as user inputs.
-You should be able to repeat for different sizes of workload for performance analysis.
 The values of n1, n2 and n3 will range between 25 and one million.